Here2ServeU/install-gitlab-docker/README.md

 #### Step 1: Create a docker-compose.yml File

-To begin, you need to define the Docker Compose configuration for GitLab.
+To begin, could you please define the Docker Compose configuration for GitLab?
 This file will specify the services (GitLab in our case), ports, and volume mounts for persisting data.

-** Create a docker-compose.yml file in your project directory with the following content:**
+Create a docker-compose.yml file in your project directory using the content from the docker-compose.yml file.
-version: '3.8'

-services:
-  gitlab:
-    image: gitlab/gitlab-ce:latest
-    platform: linux/amd64
-    container_name: gitlab
-    hostname: 162.148.1.124
-    restart: always
-    ports:
-      - "443:443"
-      - "80:80"
-      - "22:22"
-    volumes:
-      - gitlab_config:/etc/gitlab
-      - gitlab_logs:/var/log/gitlab
-      - gitlab_data:/var/opt/gitlab

-volumes:
-  gitlab_config:
-  gitlab_logs:
-  gitlab_data:

 ##### Breakdown of the docker-compose.yml File: